Bayesian Solution Uncertainty Quantification for Differential Equations: Discussion

-Modelling uncertainty about an exact but unknown solution probabilistically may be viewed as providing both an estimate of the exact solution and its associated functional error analysis.
-Although proportionally scalable, uncertainty quantification methods are naturally more expensive than deterministic numerical approximations obtained without their associated error analyses.
-Therefore, the question arises of when one may be justified in using a deterministic numerical approximation instead of a probabilistic solver to define the error model for a particular problem.
-As expected, low dimensional, stable systems, without any topological restrictions on the solution may not suffer from significant discretization effects at a reasonably fine discretization grid.
-However, it is often difficult to determine a priori whether this stability will persist across the entire parameter space.
-An example is illustrated by the JAK-STAT case study, where the relationships between model parameters and solver specifications (reflecting changes in the system dynamics) may introduce bias in the estimation of parameters to which the trajectory is highly sensitive.
+Modelling uncertainty about an exact but unknown solution may be viewed as providing both an estimate of the exact solution and its associated functional error analysis.
+Although proportionally scalable, uncertainty quantification methods are naturally more expensive than deterministic numerical approximations without associated error analyses, making efficient sampling strategies for stochastic model calibration an important goal for future research.
+As may be expected, low dimensional, stable systems, without any topological restrictions on the solution may not suffer from significant discretization effects at a reasonably fine discretization grid.
+However, it is often difficult to determine \textit{a priori} whether this stability will persist across the entire parameter space.
+An example is illustrated by the JAK-STAT case study, where the relationships between model parameters and solver specifications (reflecting changes in the system dynamics) may introduce bias in the estimation of parameters.
 If model uncertainty is indeed negligible and comparable over all parameter settings, sampled trajectories obtained via the probabilistic method will have little variability around the exact solution.
-If, however, the chosen discretization grid becomes too coarse with respect to the rate of change of system dynamics over some subset of the input space, the uncertainty associated with the model error will be accounted and propagated.
+If, however, the chosen discretization grid is too coarse with respect to the rate of change of system dynamics over some subset of the input space, the uncertainty associated with the model error will be accounted and propagated.
 For this reason, it may be prudent to adopt a probabilistic approach if one cannot be reasonably certain of negligible and comparable discretization error across all parameter settings.